---

 access, caching, syncing, and proof code all operate on one abstraction, and

-Zones add structure without giving up that uniformity.
-Each zone is a self-contained
+Zones add structure without giving up that balance.
+Each zone is a

-subtree at a known depth, so a node can sync, prove, or expire one category without
+self-contained key-space region, so a node can sync, prove, or expire one

 ### Storage layout

-unit later expiry and partial-statefulness schemes can prune or sync.
-The 187-bit
+bucket is the unit later expiry and partial-statefulness schemes can

 ### Content-addressed code

-Keying overflow code by `code_hash` rather than by account lets all contracts with
+Keying code by `code_hash` rather than by account lets all contracts with

 identical bytecode share leaves.
 Most deployed contracts repeat a small number of